sthi-1005/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Two conclusions that can draw about the Outcomes based on Launch Date:
+  - May, June, and July Launch Dates are most apparent as the "best" month for a successful campaign in both the # and % of successful campaigns.
+    - However, these 3 months are the most busiest/competitives months as they also see the highest number of failed campaigns.
+  - Februray, April, and November are also great choices, with similar success ratios to the 3 months above but with fewer campaigns to compete against.

 - What can you conclude about the Outcomes based on Goals?